-TRAFFIC ALERT: Crash closes southbound lanes on Coquihalla - Merritt Herald
+UPDATED: Fatal crash closes southbound lanes on Coquihalla - Merritt Herald

 - Post office celebrates grand opening in Logan LakePosted 5 days ago

-The southbound lanes of the Coquihalla Highway between Merritt and Kamloops were closed this morning, near exit 315, Helmer Road due to a vehicle crash.
+Merritt RCMP, BC Ambulance and Merritt Fire Rescue responded to the two vehicle accident in the early morning of Aug.
+30, near the Helmer brake check.
+A commercial truck heading south on Highway 5 collided with a Suzuki Swift with two occupants inside, a 47-year-old woman from the Nicola Valley, and her daughter.
+The daughter was transported to hospital in Merritt with non-life threatening injuries, but the 47-year-old woman died at the scene of the accident.
+According to a press release from the Central Interior Traffic Services, the woman was not wearing a seatbelt at the time of the crash.

+Central Interior Traffic Services and the South East District Integrated Collision Analyst Section continue to investigate the circumstances and cause of the crash, stated the press release.

-The estimated time of opening is between 12 noon and 3 p.m.
+The estimated time of the highway opening is between 12 noon and 3 p.m.

 Stay tuned to the Herald for updates.

-Note: - UPDATED: Fatal crash closes southbound lanes on CoquihallaPosted 3 hours ago UPDATED: Fatal crash closes southbound lanes on Coquihalla